”“To Stephen Isham, Driving force in the Field of percutaneous foot surgery and inspiration of this book.”

 As in other surgical specialties, the trend in foot and ankle surgery is towards adopting minimally invasive (aka percutaneous minimal incision) techniques.
 Traditional or open surgical techniques are often performed in a hospital under general anesthesia and typically require large incisions and more aggressive techniques to effectively resolve the different pathological elements producing foot deformities.
 A major factor in recovery time and discomfort is the amount of tissue that has been involved by the incision and the risk of surgery is multiplied by general anesthesia.

-Minimally invasive surgery (MIS), allows for interventions to be carried out through extremely small skin incisions without direct exposure of the surgical field thus causing minimal injury to the adjacent tissues, thereby decreasing healing time and achieving the best cosmetic result.
+Minimally invasive surgery (MIS), allow for interventions to be carried out through extremely small skin incisions thus causing minimal injury to the adjacent tissues thereby decreasing healing time and achieving the best cosmetic result.
 Radiographic (fluoroscopic) visualization is used during the procedure to guide the surgical maneuvers.

 Ambulatory foot surgery, in most instances, is performed in an office or an outpatient surgical center under local anesthesia meaning just the foot is numb but the patient is awake during the whole procedure.